Nafisarkar/PuppetJS-Scaper-Backend/README.md

 [![Status](https://img.shields.io/badge/Status-Active-success?style=for-the-badge)]()

 _A focused web scraping solution for major Bangladeshi tech retailers_

+> **⚠️ DISCLAIMER**: This project is created for **research and educational purposes only**.
+Users are responsible for ensuring compliance with website terms of service and applicable laws.
+The developers do not endorse or encourage any unauthorized scraping activities.

 [Features](#-features) • [Quick Start](#-quick-start) • [Architecture](#-architecture) • [Configuration](#-configuration) • [Documentation](#-documentation)